 When your healthcare providers think you may have vulvar cancer, they will order tests.
-Here are some of the tests:
+Some of the tests are:

-These tests are important but a biopsy is the only way to know for sure if you have cancer.
+These tests need to done, but a biopsy is the only way to know for sure if you have cancer.
 A biopsy:

-A pathology report sums up these results and is sent to your healthcare provider, often 5-10 days after the colposcopy or vulvoscopy.
-This report is an important part of planning your treatment.
+A pathology report goes over these results and is sent to your healthcare provider, often 5-10 days after the colposcopy or vulvoscopy.
+This report plays a big part in planning your treatment.
 You can ask for a copy of your report for your records.

 Staging Vulvar Cancer